zelch/terraform-provider-bitbucket/docs/resources/forked_repository.md

 Provides a Bitbucket repository resource that is forked from a parent repo.

 This resource allows you manage properties of the fork, if it is private, how to fork the repository and other options.
-SCM cannot be overriden, as it is inherited from the parent repository.
+SCM cannot be overridden, as it is inherited from the parent repository.
 Creation will fail if the parent repo has `no_forks` as its fork policy.